Overv/Open.GL/content/articles-en/geometry.md

 ==========

-Granted, geometry shaders may not have as many real world use cases as things like frame buffers and textures have, but they can definitely help with creating content on the GPU as shown here.
+Granted, geometry shaders may not have as many real world use cases as things like framebuffers and textures have, but they can definitely help with creating content on the GPU as shown here.

 If you need to repeat a single mesh many times, like a cube in a voxel game,